 1. You must be a Kenyan citizen.

-2. You must have a Kenyan Certificate of Secondary Education (KCSE)with a minimum grade of D+ and above or equivalent qualification from a recognised institution.
+2. You must have a Kenyan Certificate of Secondary Education (KCSE)with a minimum grade of D+ and above or equivalent qualification from a recognized institution.

 3. You must be between 18 – 28 years.